sausheong/pynn/README.md

 # # Building simple artificial neural networks with TensorFlow, Keras, PyTorch and MXNet/Gluon

 A few weeks ago I [went through the steps of building a very simple neural network](https://sausheong.github.io/posts/how-to-build-a-simple-artificial-neural-network-with-go/) and implemented it from scratch in Go.
-While I am a Go enthusiast, I must admit that if I want to focus on using deep learning to solve problems, it's probably not the best tool given the many deep learning frameworks that are already out there.
+However there are many deep learning frameworks that are already available, so doing it from scratch isn't normally what you'll do if you want to use deep learning as a tool to solve problems.

+The question is with the many that deep learning frameworks, which one should I use?
 There are many ways to compare deep learning frameworks.
-Here’s a relatively recent (September 2017) [ranking by Data Incubator]([data-science-blogs/deep-learning-libraries.md at master · thedataincubator/data-science-blogs · GitHub](https://github.com/thedataincubator/data-science-blogs/blob/master/deep-learning-libraries.md)) that gives an interesting popularity ranking based on their Github, Stack Overflow and Google search results scores.
+Here’s a relatively recent (September 2017) [ranking by Data Incubator]([data-science-blogs/deep-learning-libraries.md at master · thedataincubator/data-science-blogs · GitHub](https://github.com/thedataincubator/data-science-blogs/raw/master/deep-learning-libraries.md)) that gives an interesting popularity ranking based on their Github, Stack Overflow and Google search results scores.

 ![](imgs/table.png)

-From the results, it’s quite clear that TensorFlow is easily the most popular framework and with Keras now being a part of TensorFlow itself, it looks like things won’t change much in the near future.
-Also, almost all popular deep learning frameworks have Python APIs, so it seems a combination of TensorFlow/Keras with Python seems the way to go.
+From the results, it’s quite clear that TensorFlow is easily the most popular framework and with Keras now being a part of TensorFlow itself, things won’t change much in the near future.
+Also, almost all popular deep learning frameworks have Python APIs, so a combination of TensorFlow/Keras with Python seems the way to go.

 Nonetheless, I was curious about some of the other frameworks and so I began a mini-journey to write the same (or almost the same) simple artificial neural network I did in a few of these frameworks for comparison.